-As many employees transition to remote work agreements for Fall 2021, we recognize the need for updated guidelines around travel and other expense reimbursements.
+As many employees work remotely, we recognize the need for guidelines around travel and other expense reimbursements.
 This page provides reimbursement expense guidelines for working from an alternate location, including hybrid and full remote work agreements.

 - Guiding Principles - Travel

 - Guiding Principles - Office Supplies and Internet Services

 - How to Process Reimbursements

 These guidelines are intended to provide clarity regarding what is and is not reimbursable in the environment of remote work agreements.
 If you have questions regarding these guidelines, please contact the Travel Help Desk at firstname.lastname@example.org (Campus community), or the UCDHS AP Help Desk at email@example.com (Hospital and School of Medicine community).